MrDanPotter/comic-maker/src/store/README.md

 - `showApiKeyModal()` - Show the API key input modal
 - `hideApiKeyModal()` - Hide the API key input modal
 - `clearApiKey()` - Clear the API key and disable AI
+- `setSystemContext(context: string)` - Set the system context for AI image generation
+- `setUseOpenAIImageGeneration(useOpenAI: boolean)` - Set whether to use OpenAI or Picsum for image generation

 ## Selectors